Frequently Asked Dental Questions Powell

 How can a dentist help with sleep apnea?

-Specially-trained dentists like our own Dr. Shults are able to provide sleep apnea patients with custom-made oral appliances that prevent the airway from becoming fully or partially blocked during sleep.
-In order for them to be both comfortable and effective, a dentist must have a working knowledge of the teeth, jaw, and airway.
-Thankfully, Dr. Shults is a fully-certified dental sleep medicine provider, meaning she has the expertise to help patients overcome this disorder and finally get the rest they need.
+Dr. Shults can provide sleep apnea patients with custom-made oral appliances that prevent the airway from becoming fully or partially blocked during sleep.
+For them to be both comfortable and effective, a dentist must have a working knowledge of the teeth, jaw, and airway.
+Thankfully, Dr. Shults is a certified dental sleep medicine provider, meaning she has the expertise to help patients overcome this disorder and finally get the rest they need.

 How should I replace my missing teeth?